ranchimall/Flo_operation/README.md

  * `callback(){}` - will initialize websocket for automatic updates.
  * `callback: fnToUseTheData` - will initialize websocket for automatic updates, and will alse execute fnToUseTheData

- ### RESET or UPDATE OBJECT DATA PARAMETERS AND OPTIONS
-Parameters while resetting or updating
- * `Object Name`: Name of the object with data populated in floGlobals.appObjects[objectName]

-Note: The object data corresponding with Object Name must be defined in floGlobals.appObjects[objectName] before a reset or update can be done

-#### Options
- * `receiverID` - receiver FLO ID of the data.
-If this is not specified, the admin ID will be taken as receiverID
- * `application` - name of the application for sending the object data
- * `comment` - comment for the object data

- ### REQUEST OBJECT DATA PARAMETERS AND OPTIONS

-#### Mandatory
-`Object Name`

-#### request options
- * `receiverID` - receiver FLO ID of the data.
-ReceiverID is always a single value in our cloud design.
-If this is not specified, the admin ID will be taken as receiverID
- * `senderIDs` - array of senderIDs.
-This must be in an array even if a single senderID is requested
- * `application` - name of the application for which the object data is intended
- * `comment` - comment for the object data
- * `lowerVectorClock` - VC from which the data is to be requested
- * `upperVectorClock` - VC till which the data is to be requested
- * `atVectorClock` - VC at which the data is to requested
- * `mostRecent` - boolean (true: request only the recent data matching the pattern.
-Just the last one.)
- * `callback(){}` - will initialize websocket for automatic updates.
- * `callback: fnToUseTheData` - will initialize websocket for automatic updates, and will alse execute fnToUseTheData
-## 6. APPLICATION DATA PARAMETERS, OPTIONS AND EXPLANATIONS